Building of ClickHouse is supported on Linux, FreeBSD and Mac OS X.

 ClickHouse uses several external libraries for building.
 All of them do not need to be installed separately as they are built together with ClickHouse from the sources located in the submodules.
 You can check the list in

-Compilers GCC starting from version 9 and Clang version 8 or above are supported for building ClickHouse.
+Compilers Clang starting from version 11 is supported for building ClickHouse.

-Mac OS X build is supported only for Clang.
+Mac OS X build is also supported.
 Just run

 brew install llvm